Debt Letter Templates and Samples

-- A Debt Collection Letter is a document sent to a debtor from a creditor who is seeking payment.
+- Debt Collection Letter.
+This is a document sent to a debtor from a creditor who is seeking payment.
 The purpose of the document is to notify a debtor about their obligation to pay back their debt and provide instructions on how to do that in the most convenient way.

-- A Debt Validation Letter can be sent to a debtor from a debt collector in order to confirm that the debt they are required to pay back actually belongs to them.
+- Debt Validation Letter.
+Can be sent to a debtor from a debt collector in order to confirm that the debt they are required to pay back actually belongs to them.
 The purpose of the letter is to provide the debtor with information about what the debt is, how much is owed, etc.

-- A Loan Payoff Letter provides individuals with information about their loan, including how much they own in total, how much they have already paid back, how much is due the specific date, as well as the instructions on how to pay and if there are any charges;
+- Loan Payoff Letter.
+Provides individuals with information about their loan, including how much they own in total, how much they have already paid back, how much is due the specific date, as well as the instructions on how to pay and if there are any charges;

-- A Loan Modification Hardship Letter is a letter you send to your lender to request a loan modification.
+- Loan Modification Hardship Letter.
+This is a letter you send to your lender to request a loan modification.
 Check out our ready-made sample Hardship Letter for Loan Modifications to use as a reference when composing your letter.

 Haven't found the template you are looking for?
 Take a look at these related templates: